 Frying bacon is one of those kitchen skills it can take some time to master.
-It seems like a simple operation, but it can be fraught with peril.
-Learn how to fry bacon to enjoy this popular meat and use it in everything from main dishes to salads to appetizers or just as a snack.
+While it's a simple, one ingredient task, it can take some trial and error to get perfect results.
+Perfectly fried bacon can be used in everything from main dishes to salads to appetizers or just as a snack.

 Now place the skillet over medium heat.
 The bacon will begin to sizzle and turn translucent.
-Here's the main tip: don't move the bacon until it releases easily from the pan.
+The most important tip: don't move the bacon until it releases easily from the pan.

 You can gently lift the edges as the bacon starts to brown on the first side, but don't lift it or force it until it releases.
 Then turn the bacon, using tongs, and cook on the second side until it releases easily again.
-This whole process should take about 10 minutes for thin sliced bacon, or up to 15 minutes or so for thick sliced bacon.
+This whole process should take about 10 minutes for thinly sliced bacon, or up to 15 minutes or so for thick sliced bacon.
 Take caution during this process as the bacon grease will likely be sizzling out of the pan, and will be very hot.